John Bingham: Fourteenth Amendment

 In 1866, during the 39th Congress, Bingham was appointed to a subcommittee of the Joint Committee on Reconstruction tasked with considering suffrage proposals.
 Bingham submitted several versions of an amendment to the Constitution to apply the Bill of Rights to the states.
 His final submission, which was accepted by the committee on April 28, 1866, read, "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property without due process of law, nor deny to any person within its jurisdiction the equal protection of the laws."
 The committee recommended that the language become Section 1 of the Fourteenth Amendment to the United States Constitution.
 It was introduced in the spring of 1866, passing both houses by June 1866.

 In the closing debate in the House, Bingham stated:

 Except for the addition of the first sentence of Section 1, which defined citizenship, the amendment weathered the Senate debate without substantial change.
 The Fourteenth Amendment was ratified in 1868.

 Despite Bingham's likely intention for the Fourteenth Amendment to apply the first eight amendments of the Bill of Rights to the states, the U.S. Supreme Court declined to interpret it that way in the Slaughter-House Cases and in United States v.
 Cruikshank.
 In the 1947 case of Adamson v.
 California, Supreme Court justice Hugo Black argued in his dissent that the framers' intent should control the court's interpretation of the Fourteenth Amendment, and he attached a lengthy appendix that quoted extensively from Bingham's congressional testimony.
 Though the Adamson Court declined to adopt Black's interpretation, the court over the next 25 years used a doctrine of selective incorporation to extend to application against the states the protections in the Bill of Rights as well as other unenumerated rights.

 Ohio ratified the Fourteenth Amendment on January 4, 1867, but Bingham continued to explain its extension of citizenship during the fall election season.
 The Fourteenth Amendment has vastly expanded civil rights protections and has come to be cited in more litigation than any other amendment to the Constitution.
+In retrospect The National Constitution Center described John Bingham as "a leading Republican in the U.S. House of Representatives during Reconstruction and the primary author of Section 1 of the 14th Amendment.
+This key provision wrote the Declaration of Independence’s promise of freedom and equality into the Constitution.
+Because of Bingham’s crucial role in framing this constitutional text, Justice Hugo Black would later describe him as the 14th Amendment’s James Madison."
+It hailed him as "Second Founder who most worked to realize the universal promise of Madison’s Bill and Jefferson’s Declaration."